-Vishnu Viswanath, 29, and Meenakshi Moorthy, 30, fell to their tragic deaths from Taft Point in Yosemite National Park on October 25.
-They were identified as a married couple from India living in the United States.
-All pictures/Instagram Holidays and HappilyEverAfters
+Vishnu Viswanath, 29, and Meenakshi Moorthy, 30, fell to their tragic deaths from Taft Point in Yosemite National Park on October 25, reportedly while attempting to take a selfie.
+They were a married couple from India living in the United States.

-According to some unconfirmed media reports, Vishnu Viswanath and Meenakshi Moorthy were taking a selfie when the couple fell to their deaths in an area with steep terrain in California's Yosemite National Park
+According to media reports, Vishnu Viswanath and Meenakshi Moorthy fell 800 feet down to their deaths in an area with steep terrain in California's Yosemite National Park.

 Park rangers recovered their bodies after people reported seeing an unattended camera on a tripod, Viswanath's brother said.
 He added that Meenakshi Moorthy had set up the tripod by the ledge possibly to take a selfie.
 Rangers had arrived at the scene and "used high-powered binoculars to find them and used helicopters to airlift the bodies

-In an eerie coincidence, Meenakshi Moorthy appears in the selfie of another tourist couple at Taft Point, just minutes before she plummeted to her death.
-After reports of the couple's death emerged and their identities were revealed, fellow traveller Sean Matteson said that Meenakshi Moorthy appears in two of the selfie photos that they took at the popular tourist destination
+In an eerie coincidence, Meenakshi Moorthy appeared in the selfie of another tourist couple at Taft Point, just minutes before she plummeted to her death.
+After reports of the couple's death emerged and their identities were revealed, fellow traveller Sean Matteson said that Meenakshi Moorthy was seen in two of the selfie photos that they took at the popular tourist destination

 Jamie Richards added, "Yosemite is a wild and scenic place.
 If you are not paying attention to your footing, it is very easy to have a slip and fall.
 Now, we don't know what happened in this case, but we urge hikers to stay on the trail."

 Another Park spokesman Jamie Richards said that so far 10 people have died in the park this year, and six of those park visitors fell to their deaths.
 In May, Asish Penugonda, a 29-year-old Indian national, fell to his death while ascending the park's famous Half Dome trail